 Lithium-ion batteries in the warehouse

-Lithium-ion batteries are designed to stay in the forklift, and do not need to be removed for recharging.
+Lithium-ion batteries are designed to stay in the forklift.
+They do not need to be removed for recharging.
 They can also be charged throughout the day, so when an operator stops for a break, they can plug their truck in to charge and come back to a recharged battery capable of running for the remainder of the shift.
 A lithium-ion battery can gain a full charge in one or two hours.

 They work exactly like a mobile phone battery.
 If your phone battery drops to 20%, you can charge it for 30 minutes and, while it won’t be fully charged, you can still use it properly.

 However, this isn’t a problem, because a lithium-ion battery can be quickly recharged throughout each shift.
-Warehouse operatives need to remember to charge the battery every time they stop work.
+Warehouse operatives will need to remember to charge the battery every time they stop work.
 There is a risk that, if they forget, the battery will run out, taking the truck out of action.